Walks plus hits per inning pitched: Leaders

-WHIP near 1.00 or lower over the course of a season will often rank among the league leaders in Major League Baseball (MLB).
+WHIP near 1.000 or lower over the course of a season will often rank among the league leaders in Major League Baseball (MLB).

-The lowest single-season WHIP in MLB history through 2018 is 0.7373 from Pedro Martínez pitching for the Boston Red Sox in 2000, which broke the previous record of 0.7692 of Guy Hecker of the Louisville Eclipse in 1882.
-Walter Johnson, with a 0.7803 WHIP in 1913, has the third-lowest single-season WHIP.
+The lowest single-season WHIP in MLB history through 2025 is held by Pedro Martínez of the 2000 Boston Red Sox, with a WHIP of 0.7373 which broke the previous record of 0.7803 of Walter Johnson of the 1913 Washington Senators.
+The second-lowest single-season WHIP is held by Kenta Maeda of the 2020 Minnesota Twins, with a WHIP of 0.7500; the third-lowest single-season WHIP is held by Guy Hecker, with .7692 in 1882; the fourth-lowest single-season WHIP is held by the previously mentioned Walter Johnson of the 1913 Washington Senators, with a WHIP of 0.7803.

-Cleveland Guardians right-handed pitcher Addie Joss held the MLB record for the lowest career WHIP as of 2018, with a 0.9678 WHIP in 2,327 innings.
-Chicago White Sox spitballer Ed Walsh was second, with a 0.9996 WHIP in 2,9641/3 innings, the lowest career WHIP for a qualified pitcher with 10 or more seasons pitched.
-Reliever Mariano Rivera ranked third among qualified pitchers with a career WHIP of 1.0003 in 1,2832/3 innings.
-Los Angeles Dodgers left-handed pitcher Clayton Kershaw was fourth with a WHIP of 1.0046.
+Cleveland Broncos/Naps (currently the Guardians) right-handed pitcher Addie Joss holds the MLB record for the lowest career WHIP as of 2024, with a 0.9678 WHIP in 2,327 innings.
+Active pitcher Jacob deGrom of the Texas Rangers currently holds a career 0.9941 WHIP in 1367 innings and holds second.
+Chicago White Sox spitballer Ed Walsh is third, with a 0.9996 WHIP in 2,9641/3 innings, the lowest career WHIP for a qualified pitcher with 10 or more seasons pitched.
+Reliever Mariano Rivera ranks fourth among qualified pitchers with a career WHIP of 1.0003 in 1,2832/3 innings.
+Los Angeles Dodgers left-handed pitcher Clayton Kershaw ranks fifth with a WHIP of 1.0096 in 2,7422/3 innings.